rahulporuri/astro_data_projects/README.md

  * hubble law data needed
  * (am i missing anything?)

+* observed rotation velocity of stars in a galaxy and a comparision to that estimated from kepler's law to show the effect of dark matter
+* data to prove the M-\sigma relation, to satisfy the curiosity of amateurs interested in blackholes

 for help with markdown, refer to the [*mastering markdown guide*](https://guides.github.com/features/mastering-markdown/) by github.